keez857/obsidian-notes/Master/Boxes/HackTheBox/Starting Point/09 - Base/02 - abuse strcmp.md

 username[]=asdf&password[]=asdf2
 ```

-This converts the variables to arrays and returns NULL value
+This converts the variables to arrays and returns NULL value, bringing us to an upload page.

+we can upload a php reverse shell. and access it in `/_uploaded`

+This gives us our first shell